 We go for a walk as a family on Sundays and he plays with the girls but the minute we get back home he’s glued to his laptop.
-I’ve asked him to keep Sundays just for us, like he did before the lockdown, but he gets angry.
+I’ve asked him to keep Sundays for us, like we used to, but he gets angry.
 He accuses me of not understanding his work demands and being selfish and unsupportive, and that I make it difficult for him to love me.
 He then storms out and disappears for several hours.

 I’ve asked him if he’s having an affair and he explodes into a rage, saying how could I think he would do such a thing when we have 2 lovely daughters and when would he find the time.

-Now we’re together everyday, I’m struggling with his lack of engagement, help or enthusiasm for our family unit.
-I’m also working from home and supporting our girls with schoolwork, as well as everything else I did before.
+Now that he works from home and we’re together everyday, I’m struggling with his lack of engagement, help or enthusiasm for our family unit.
+I’m also working from home as well as everything else I did before.
 I feel I’m failing as a partner and a mother.
 I’m exhausted and at a loss as to what to do.

-A. A couple of things spring to mind as I read your letter – your partner is either highly stressed or depressed due to work demands and fears about employment security amidst a global pandemic, or he’s having an affair and doesn’t want to admit it.
-I’m sorry to be so blunt.
+A. A couple of things spring to mind as I read your letter – your partner is either highly stressed or depressed due to work demands and fears about employment security amidst a global pandemic, or he’s having an affair and has checked out of your relationship.
+This may seem blunt and whichever it may be, it needs addressing.

-Work pressures and highly demanding jobs, can cause stress and anxiety, and trigger fears of not-being-good-enough or being caught-out.
-I’ve seen many senior executives worrying about being ‘found-out’ or perceived to be incompetent and not up to the job they’ve ‘falsely’ acquired.
+Let’s take the work situation – work pressures and highly demanding jobs, can cause stress and anxiety, and trigger fears of not-being-good-enough or being caught-out.
+I’ve seen many senior executives worrying about being ‘found-out’ or perceived to be incompetent and not up to the job they’ve ‘falsely’ acquired, known as the imposter syndrome.
 So the focus on their work becomes almost obsessive, working long hours, not delegating as much as they could and micro-managing their team.
 This is far more common than we realise or many care to admit.

-Your partner may be feeling insecure in his current job and is trying hard to do well to please his bosses and keep his job.
+Your partner may be feeling insecure in his current job amidst so much change (you mentioned he used to travel and is now working from home).
+He may be trying hard to do well to please his bosses and keep his job.
 This could be further exacerbated if his company have gone through a round of redundancies to manage the current financial crisis.
-His coping strategies are stretched to their limit and stress may be at its peak.
+His coping strategies may be stretched to their limit and stress may be at its peak.

 When you ask him for help with the children or to spend time with you, he can’t handle the additional demands.
-He’s not facing his responsibilities at home, and is acting out like a tantrum teenager who’s been asked to clean his room.
-Also take into account that he’s not used to participating in family life in the week – he’s usually working away.
-If he’s into his routines the current situation could be causing a lot of stress to adjust.
+He may be hearing your requests as accusations and is acting out like a tantrum teenager.
+He’s also not used to participating in family life in the week as he’s usually working away.
+If he’s into his routines the current situation could be causing a lot of stress.

 It doesn’t make him exempt from taking responsibilities for home and family

 Unfortunately if it’s left unchecked, it could easily lead to an affair.
-The longer you leave it before you call a stop and you both start exploring different ways of being together, the more you drift apart, creating opportunities for someone else to come into his life.
+The longer you leave it before you call a stop and you both start exploring different ways of being together, the more you drift apart, creating opportunities for someone else to come into his life… or yours.
 It’s possible this has already happened and he’s unable to tell you the truth.
-I will be covering affairs in a blog towards the end of June.

 Whatever the reason for his behaviour, your first starting point is to talk.
 You need to talk to each other to sort out a more balanced way of living where you can both feel supported, appreciated and acknowledged.
 You need to talk as two adults and leave out the drama or parent-child dynamic.